-Holly Thomas is a New York City–based soprano specializing in light and lyric coloratura repertoire.
-Her work spans standard and seldom-performed repertoire, with a particular love for art song and new music.
-Since her move to New York in May, she has been featured as Helen Rosen/ensemble in a new opera workshop of Paul Robeson by Scott Davenport Richards with Peak Performances and in recital setting with the Art Song Preservation Society of New York.
-She also sings sacred choral repertoire regularly at St. Bartholomew’s Episcopal Church.
+Holly Thomas is a New York City–based soprano specializing in light and lyric coloratura repertoire, known for her bright, agile sound and expressive storytelling.
+Her work spans both standard and rarely performed repertoire, with a particular passion for art song and new music.
+During the 2025-2026 season, she has been featured as Helen Rosen/ensemble in a new opera workshop of Paul Robeson by Scott Davenport Richards, collaborated with the Dance Theatre of Harlem to accompany a memorial performance honoring Carla Maxwell (recording to be released by the New York Public Library), debuted a new mass setting by Erik-Peter Mortensen, appeared as a finalist in the Carolyn Bailey Argento Competition, presented a finalist audition recital with the Brooklyn Art Song Society of New York Young Artist program, performed in ensemble with the American Symphony Orchestra at Carnegie Hall, and was featured in recital with the Art Song Preservation Society of New York.
+With the Szabo Chamber Music Society, she sang in recital setting as well as performed as Liesgen from Bach’s Coffee Cantata.
+She sings sacred choral repertoire regularly at St. Bartholomew’s Episcopal Church.

 In recital, she performed selections of Schoenberg song with Concert Nova, and sang selections from Wolf’s Italienisches Liederbuch in recital with collaborative pianist, Calvin Stovall.
 Her recital Unmasking Commedia dell’arte was featured by Cincinnati Song Initiative as part of their Fellowship of Song: Creative Recital Programming presented by soprano Laura Strickling.